 That’s where I come in.

 Hi, I’m Emily, and whether you’re conceptualizing the flavors or decorating the finished product, I’m here to help you reach and exceed your writing goals.
-With years of experience as a book coach, editor, writer, and ghostwriter, I understand with perfect clarity the deep emotional connection we have to our book projects, and there’s nothing I love more than helping writers get their stories out into the world.
+With years of experience as an award-winning book coach, editor, writer, and ghostwriter, I understand the deep emotional connection we all have to our book projects, and there’s nothing I love more than helping writers get their stories out into the world.

 Your story matters, and your voice matters.
 I’m here to make sure you can get both of those things out into the world, where the audiences who need you and what you have to say will be able to find you.

 Think about it.
-When you were a kid learning how to bake, you probably didn’t do it all on your own.
+When you were a kid learning how to bake, you probably didn’t do it all by yourself.
 You had someone with you, teaching you how to level the flour or mix your wet ingredients separately from your dry ones.

 Over time, you learned, and now maybe you bake cakes and pastries all on your own, or maybe you still like some company in the kitchen.
 Maybe you don’t even like baking at all, but you have to bring cupcakes to your friend’s birthday one way or another, and you’re trying to figure out which bakery makes the best ones.